-The Federal Government Distance Learning Association (FGDLA) is a nonprofit, professional association formed to promote the development and application of distance learning in the Federal Government, in accordance with Section 501(c)(6) of the Internal Revenue Code for Business Leagues and charted by the State of Ohio.
+The Federal Government Distance Learning Association (FGDLA) is a nonprofit, professional association formed to promote the development and application of distance learning in the Federal Government, in accordance with Section 501(c)(3) of the Internal Revenue Code for Non-Profit organizations and charted by the State of Ohio.
 Additionally, the Association actively fosters collaboration and understanding among those involved in leveraging technology and instructional media in support of the education and training needs of the Federal Government.

 The Government Elearning Magazine is the official publication of the FGDLA.
-To view the May/June 2013 "ezine" government edition, click here.
+To view the Fall 2016 "ezine" government edition, click here.
 Note: Archived versions available in the Resources section.

 Welcome to the FGDLA!